aiplanethub/5-week_Data_Science_Bootcamp/week-0/150-Day 3: Conditional Statement and Dictionaries.md

    * .sort()the items in the list stored under the 'backpack' key.
    * Then .remove('dagger') from the list of items stored under the 'backpack' key.
    * Add 50 to the number stored under the 'gold' key.

+### Slides Download Link

+You can download the slides for this topic from [here](https://docs.google.com/presentation/d/1UDoZJSVdGSiLocBTP5B7kSSAGjODgtlM4uLq5FovfeM/edit?usp=sharing).